Civil Society Response to EITI Chair Fredrik Reinfeldt’s May 30 Statement

 The following letter was submitted to Extractive Industries Transparency Initiative (EITI) Chair Fredrik Reinfeldt on June 13, 2018.
-The letter is also available in pdf.
+Read it in PDF form.

 June 13, 2018

 Dear Chair Reinfeldt:

 Thank you for your public statement and response to our letter dated February 2018.

 We welcome your acknowledgment that the refusal of ExxonMobil and Chevron to disclose their taxes in the United States was a “deliberate” action to undermine the EITI and was “unprecedented.”

 This behavior remains inappropriate for EITI International Board Members and continues to put the credibility of EITI at risk, especially when EITI stakeholders attempt to expand membership and raise funds for its implementation.
 Furthermore, it sets the precedent that EITI-Supporting Companies need not comply with fundamental EITI principles.

 While we appreciate your statement, we respectfully disagree with your recommendation of ‘no action.’
 For the governments, civil society groups, financiers and companies supporting the initiative, no action by the Board in response to this willful misconduct is a violation of their EITI commitment – both in-kind and financial.
 In particular, civil society organizations investing scarce in-kind, technical and financial resources to support global EITI implementation, require action by the Board to justify their participation and requests of donors to support the same.
 Inaction by the Board equates to a vote of no-confidence in the spirit and letter of the EITI Standard itself.

 To protect the reputation and credibility of the EITI, several actions should be discussed and considered by the Board:

 ● ExxonMobil and Chevron, along with all EITI Supporting Companies, should be required to publicly commit to disclosing tax and project-level payments in all EITI countries as required by the Standard;